TerryTheLight/TweenAnimatedButton/README.md

-# TweenAnimatedButton
+# Unity Simple TweenAnimatedButton

-TweenAnimatedButton is a small simple and quick to apply Unity button replacement component that comes with a simple tween animation.
+Unity Simple TweenAnimatedButton is a small simple and quick to apply Unity button replacement component that comes with a simple tween animation.
 Suitable for quick prototype games that wants some button animation

 ## Installation